mstrout/ChapelForPythonProgrammersFeb2023/heat_fd_solvers/README.md

 ./heat_2d --nt=100
 ```

-## Compiling and Running on a multiple nodes
+## Compiling and Running on multiple nodes

 1. Follow the instructions [here](https://chapel-lang.org/docs/usingchapel/multilocale.html) to configure your Chapel installation for multi-locale execution